-By the en d of each English langua ge proficiency level, an English Language Learn ner can ELP.2-3.7.
-Level 1 Level 2 Level 3 Level 4 Level 5 adapt language choices to purpose, task, and audience when speaking and writing recognize the meaning of some words learned through conversations, reading, and being read to. show increasing awareness of differences between informal "playground speech" and language appropriate to the classroom use some words learned through conversations, reading, and being read to. compare examples of the formal and informal use of English (at Grade 3), use an increasing number of general academic and content-specific words in conversations and discussions. adapt language choices, as appropriate, to formal and informal contexts (at Grade 3), use a wider range of general academic and content- specific words in conversations and discussions. adapt language choices, as appropriate, to formal and informal contexts (at Grade 3), use a wide variety of general and content-specific academic words and phrases in conversations or in short written texts.
+By the end of each English language proficiency level, an English Language Learner can ELP.4-5.7.
+Level 1 Level 2 Level 3 Level 4 Level 5 An ELL can with emerging control, with developing control, with increasing ease, adapt language choices to purpose, task, and audience when speaking and writing recognize the meaning of some words learned through conversations, reading, and being read to. adapt language choices to different social and academic contents use some words learned through conversations, reading, and being read to. adapt language choices according to purpose, task, and audience use an increasing number of general academic and content- specific words, phrases, and expressions in conversation, adapt language choices and style (includes register) according to purpose, task, and audience use a wider range of general academic and content-specific words and phrases in speech and writing. adapt language choices and style according to purpose, task, and audience use a wide variety of general academic and content-specific words and phrases in speech and writing.